andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   heading: Take part in a fundraising challenge
 inviteUs:
   body: >-
-    Our Action Group includes people with lived experience of homelessness as well as charities working directly with people who are homeless.
+    If you'd like to find out more about what it's like being homeless in Oldham and what makes a Real Change to the lives of people who are, we'd be delighted to come and talk to you about the campaign.

     <br>

-    We'd be delighted to come and talk to you about the Campaign at an event you are involved in organising, whether that's the weekly meeting at your church, a concert/cultural event, a conference your business in putting on or your sports team's AGM.
+    Our Action Group includes people with lived experience of homelessness as well as charities working directly with people who are homeless.
+Let us know about your event and we'll see who can make it - whether it's a weekly meeting at your church, a concert or performance, a conference your business is putting on or your sports team's AGM.
   heading: Invite us to speak at an event
 shareSkills:
   body: >-